BYU-AUVSI/imaging/README.md

 `server/` Contains server code that is run on the ground station

-`client/` Client code runs the manual classification client and autonomous monitor.
-This code is run on personal machines.
+`client/` Runs the manual classification client.
+This code is run on personal machines (and can be installed [via pip](https://pypi.org/project/byu-auvsi-imaging-client)!)

-`autonomous/` Code used by the autonomous detector/classifier - generally run on a ground station machine
+`autonomous/` Code used by the autonomous detector/classifier - generally run on a laptop or ground station

 **What isn't included?**